MonashBI/arcana-legacy/docs/source/index.rst

 mature and become valuable repositories for the arcana of the scientific field.

-Central to Arcana's architecture is the implementation of analyses within subclasses of :class:`arcana.study.Analysis`.
+Central to Arcana's architecture is the implementation of analyses within subclasses of :class:`arcana.analysis.Analysis`.
 Arcana interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
 Repositories can either be XNAT repositories or (http://xnat.org) local directories organised by subject and